gideontong/Bot4Christ/CONTRIBUTING.md

 * Bug: new guild notification doesn't show the owner's username correctly
 * Have `log4js` automatically log to a file and archive and compress old logs
 * Verse of the day command
-* Passages
 * Add ability to find and attach an invite to newly joined guild notification (if possible)
 * Add server icon to newly joined guild notification
 * Statistics command to show bot statistics publicly
-* Open in Bible app button for passages

 # Non-Programming Todo